RvnSytR/next-starter/README.md

 ### Installation

-Use this template and create new repository or clone the repository:
+Create a new repository using this template or clone the repository directly:

 ```sh
 git clone https://github.com/RvnSytR/next-starter
 cd next-starter
 ```

-Install dependencies:
+Install the dependencies:

 ```sh
 npm install